Tampa Divorce Lawyer on Equitable Distribution

 - Any liability incurred by forgery or unauthorized signature of one spouse signing the name of the other spouse.
 Any such liability shall be a non-marital liability only of the party having committed the forgery.

-The cut-off date for determining assets and liabilities to be identified or classified as a marital assets and liabilities is the earliest of the date the parties enter into a valid separation agreement, such other date as may be expressly established by such agreement, or the date of the filing of a petition for divorce.
+The cut-off date for determining assets and liabilities to be identified or classified as a marital assets and liabilities is the earliest of the date the parties enter into a valid separation agreement, such other date as may be expressly established by such agreement, or the date of the filing of a petition for dissolution of marriage.

 The date for determining value of assets and the amount of liabilities classified as marital is the date or dates as the judge determines is just and equitable under the circumstances.
 The Court can value different assets by using different dates.